tidyverse/tidyverse.org/content/help.md

 <img src="../help-is-on-the-way.jpg" width="200" height="200" align="right" style="padding:1em;" />
 <!-- Thanks to Mark Hansen for the image! https://twitter.com/cocteau/status/893811714420088832 -->

 Now that you've made a reprex that you can easily inflict on others, you need to share it in an appropriate forum.
+Here are some options:

-* Mailing lists.
+* __Mailing lists__.
 There are two mailing lists that cover specific parts of the tidyverse.
 The [ggplot2 mailing list][ggplot2-ml] is devoted to anything and everything related to visualisation with ggplot2.
 The [manipulatr][manipulatr-ml] covers anything related to data manipulation, including dplyr, tidyr, and all the data import packages.

-* [Stack Overflow](https://stackoverflow.com).
-You're probably already familiar with Stack Overflow from googling: it's a frequent source of answers to coding related questions.
+* [__Stack Overflow__](https://stackoverflow.com).
+You're probably already familiar
+  with Stack Overflow from googling: it's a frequent source of answers to coding related questions.
 Asking a question on Stack Overflow can be intimidating, but if you've taken the time to create a reprex, you're much more likely to get a useful answer.
 Make sure to [tag your question](https://stackoverflow.com/help/tagging) with R and tidyverse so that the right people are more likely to see it.

-* [Twitter][twitter-rstats].
+* [__Twitter__][twitter-rstats].
 It's hard to share your reprex only on twitter, because 140 characters are rarely enough and screenshots don't help others play with your code.
 But twitter is a great place to share a link to your reprex that's hosted elsewhere.
 The #rstats twitter community is extremely friendly and active, and is a great crowd to be a part of.
 Make sure you tag your tweet with #rstats and #tidyverse.

-* If you think you've found a bug, follow the instructions on [contributing to the tidyverse](/contribute#issues).
+* If you think you've found a __bug__, please follow the instructions on [contributing to the tidyverse](/contribute#issues).

 [ggplot2-ml]: https://groups.google.com/forum/#!forum/ggplot2